9 Thoughtful Ways to Donate Your Used Books

 Help Project Night Night send homeless children care packages

-Project Night Night benefits at-risk, homeless children under the age of 12.
+Donate books to Project Night Night, which benefits at-risk, homeless children under the age of 12.
 Each year, this charity sends more than 25,000 “Night Night Packages” to homeless shelters across America.
 Each package contains children’s books, stuffed animals, and a security blanket, all wrapped in a canvas tote.
 The organization’s mission is to distribute these care packages to every homeless child in the country, promote education, and provide comfort for children in stressful and uncertain living conditions.

 Let DonationTown place them in a good home